oemof/oemof-solph/doc/oemof_solph.rst

 The first type is a combined cycle extraction turbine, which is shown in figure one.
 Constrains 1 to 10 are used.
 Beta defines the slope of the range of operation, H_L_FG_share_max defines its right boundary.

-To model a back-pressure turbine, the attribute back_pressure has to be set TRUE.
+To model a back-pressure turbine, the attribute back_pressure has to be set 'True'.
 The operator in constraint 10 is set to “=”, instead of “=<”, so the range of operation is limited to one line (figure 2), which defines a fixed amount of heat load for every amount of electrical power.
 Q_CW_min and beta have to be 0.